-Thus far, we have studied listed companies' publicly available annual accounting data in order to measure their financial performance.
-This is our primary methodology for assessing the business case for employee wellbeing.
-As an additional analysis, however, we can also consider the relationship workplace wellbeing and stock prices.

-To simulate how an investor might use information about worker happiness, we create "Highest Wellbeing Places to Work" lists on an annual basis, based on the composite Work Wellbeing Score displayed on Indeed.
-We create a 2020 list (which uses all of the data collected up to December 31st 2020) as well as 2021 and 2022 lists using data collected within those two calendar years.
+Thus far, we have considered listed companies' publicly available annual accounting and stock data to study the relationship of wellbeing with both profitability and firm value.
+To build upon our analyses on firm value using the q ratio above, and give them more intuitive context, we can also simulate how an investor might use information about worker happiness.
+To so do we create lists on an annual basis and rank order these publicly traded companies, based on the composite Work Wellbeing Score survey crowdsourced via the Indeed website.
+We create a 2020 list (which uses all of the data collected up to December 31st 2020) as well as 2021, 2022, and 2023 lists using data collected within those respective calendar years.

-We map companies to stock tickers - that is, we aggregate individual-level survey data to the security-level, which may include multiple brands or subsidiaries.
-In order for the company scores to be considered during any given time period, there need to be surveys completed by 100 or more current or former employees during the period.9 We choose to focus on both former and current employees (rather than just current, as in the above analyses) since this more accurately simulates what aggregated information is publicly shown
+In order for the company scores to be considered there need to be 100 or more surveys completed by current or former employees during the year.
+We choose to focus on both former and current employees (rather than just current, as in the above analyses) since this more accurately simulates what aggregated information is publicly shown on the Indeed platform and what an investor might see in practice.
+Using firm's self-reported sector on Indeed, we exclude from the analysis any staffing or HR companies.